-July 12 First class day and last day of late registration and schedule changes, see published Class Schedule July 14 Financial aid forms for Fall due July 18 Fourth class day, official census day July 19 Last day to drop or withdraw from a semester-length course with a 70% refund July 21 Last day to drop or withdraw from a semester-length course or withdraw with a 25% refund August 4 Last day to withdraw or drop with a grade of "W" August 17 Final examinations August 18 Final grades due in Records Office 1:30 p.m.
+July 18 Last day to drop or withdraw from a semester-length course with a 70% refund July 20 Last day to drop or withdraw from a semester-length course or withdraw with a $25\%$ refund July 20 Financial aid forms for Fall due August 3 Last day to withdraw or drop with a grade of "W" August 16 Final examinations August 17 Final grades due in Office of the Registrar 1:30 p.m.

-Off-Campus Teaching Center Registration Fall, Spring, Summer I and II - see the published Class Schedule
+Off-Campus Teaching Center Registration Fall, Spring, Summer I and II - see the online Academic Calendar

-For selected programs and courses that are flex entry (other than semester length), starting/ending dates and refund periods will vary.
+\ For selected programs and courses that are flex entry (other than semester length), starting/ending dates and refund periods will vary.
 Drops/withdrawals may affect Financial Aid eligibility.
-Students enrolled in one or more of these courses should consult the refund schedule on page 50 and contact the Financial Aid office if they are recipients of financial assistance.
+Students enrolled in one or more of these courses should consult the refund schedule on page 48 and contact the Financial Aid office if they are recipients of financial assistance.